Atherosclerosis is a condition where the arteries become narrowed and hardened due to a buildup of plaque around the artery wall.

 - feeling faint

-Renal arteries supply blood to the kidneys; if the blood supply becomes limited, there is a serious risk of developing chronic kidney disease, and the patient may experience:
+Renal arteries supply blood to the kidneys.
+If the blood supply becomes limited, there is a serious risk of developing chronic kidney disease.

 - loss of appetite